 There is a saying in the Buddhist culture, “Be a trashcan with a hole in the bottom.”
 Essentially, people can throw trash at you, but it passes through and out.
 Don’t hold on to the negativity that others attempt to fill you with.
 Let it go and move on.
 Focus on the positive things in your life and surround yourself with positive people that help you feel better.

 Do you need assistance in communicating more effectively with your ex?
-Contact the San Diego Family Mediation Center at (858) 736-2411 today to schedule a FREE consultation.
+Contact West Coast Family Mediation Center today to schedule a FREE consultation.